-Arrest warrant issued for teen who removed ankle monitor while on furlough from detention center
+Teen who removed ankle monitor while on furlough from detention center taken back into custody

 Latest Weather Blog

-Arrest warrant issued for teen who removed ankle monitor while on furlough from detention center
+Teen who removed ankle monitor while on furlough from detention center taken back into custody

-BATON ROUGE - An arrest warrant was issued for a teen after he allegedly removed his ankle monitor while on furlough from a juvenile detention center, court records show.
+BATON ROUGE - A teen was taken into custody by state police on Wednesday after he allegedly removed his ankle monitor while on furlough from a juvenile detention center.

 Court documents showed Elmo Duncan Jr., 18, was on a three-day furlough before he was scheduled to be moved to the Swanson Center for Youth in Columbia.